OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

 - planets inside solar systems
 - stars inside galaxies

-Status: Supported
+Status: SUPPORTED

 ---

-P1.4 Discrete Spectra Can Arise From Continuous Fields
+P1.4 Quantized Behavior Can Emerge From Boundary Conditions

-A continuous field with boundary conditions can produce discrete allowed states.

-This means discreteness does not automatically require tiny solid objects.
+Discrete allowed states can arise when waves are constrained by geometry, closure, or boundary rules.

-Status: Supported
+Status: SUPPORTED

+Important limit:
+This does not prove that particles are only waves.
+It only shows that discreteness can arise from wave constraints.

 ---

-Level 2: One-Wave Audits With Positive Results
+LEVEL 2: ONE-WAVE AUDITS WITH POSITIVE RESULTS

-These are places where the framework has survived initial mathematical review.
+These are places where the One-Wave framework has survived initial mathematical review.

-They are not full proof of the theory.

 P2.1 S³ Mode Structure Exists

 The 3-sphere naturally contains discrete mode families.

 Result:
-A curved compact geometry can generate ordered mode structure.
+Geometry alone can generate ordered mode structure.

-Status: Verified mathematical structure
+Status: VERIFIED MATHEMATICALLY

 ---

 P2.2 Round S³ Dirac Spectrum Produces Ordered Ladders

-For the round 3-sphere, the Dirac spectrum has the expected ladder form:
+The round S³ Dirac spectrum has the form:

 ±(n + 3/2)

-with the expected degeneracy pattern.
+with the expected degeneracy structure.

 Result:
-The basic spectral ladder exists without inventing extra objects.

-Status: Verified mathematical structure
+Spinor-like mode ladders arise naturally on S³ geometry.

+Status: VERIFIED MATHEMATICALLY

 ---

-P2.3 Geometry Alone Produces Rich Spectra
+P2.3 Geometry Produces Rich Spectral Structure Without Adding Particle Objects First

-Changing geometry changes the mode spectrum.

-This supports the general One-Wave direction:

-geometry + boundary + resonance → allowed structure

-Status: Supported by audit
+The audit confirms that complex mode families can arise from geometry and operators before inserting particle identity by hand.

+Status: VERIFIED AS MATHEMATICAL STRUCTURE

+Important limit:
+This does not yet prove that real particles are these modes.

 ---

-P2.4 Z3 / Triad Structures Appear Naturally
+P2.4 Z3 / Triad Structures Are Mathematically Natural

-Three-fold phase relationships occur repeatedly in mathematics and physics.
+Three-fold phase structures appear repeatedly in mathematics and physics.

 Examples:

-- hexagonal symmetry
 - 120-degree phase spacing
+- triangular/hexagonal symmetry
-- cyclic triads
+- cyclic group structure
-- three-mode decompositions
+- three-mode closure

+Status: VERIFIED AS STRUCTURAL OBSERVATION

-Important limitation:
+Important limit:
-This has not proven the origin of lepton masses.
+Not yet verified as the origin of lepton generations or mass ratios.

-Status: Verified as structural observation only

 ---

-P2.5 Koide-Like Direction Remains Promising But Unproven

-The lepton mass pattern suggests a possible connection between:

-- three generations
+P2.5 Musical / Harmonic Universe Analogy Is Structurally Useful

+The “musical universe” idea is useful as an organizing metaphor:

-- phase spacing
+- modes
-- Z3 symmetry
+- harmonics
-- common ground closure
+- resonance

-But this is not yet derived from One-Wave first principles.

-Status: Promising but unproven
+- standing waves
+- allowed notes from boundary conditions

+Status: USEFUL STRUCTURAL ANALOGY

+Important limit:
+An analogy is not proof.
+It becomes proof only when it predicts measured values.

 ---

-Level 3: Active One-Wave Hypotheses Under Test
+LEVEL 3: ACTIVE ONE-WAVE HYPOTHESES UNDER TEST

-These are central One-Wave claims.
+These are central claims of the framework.

-They are not proven.
+They are not proven yet.

-H3.1 Resistance Is Compression Response
+---

+H3.1 One Field / No Fundamental Particle Ontology

 Claim:
-Resistance arises from medium compression caused by displacement through a constrained path.
+What are called “particles” may be stable wave structures in one continuous field or medium.

+Required proof:
+The model must reproduce known particle properties quantitatively:

+- charge
+- spin behavior
+- mass ratios
+- magnetic moment
+- scattering behavior
+- stability
+- decay patterns

+Status: UNDER AUDIT

+---

+H3.2 Resistance Is Compression Response

+Claim:
+Electrical resistance may correspond to compression, displacement, or stress response in the underlying medium.

-Possible test targets:
+Possible predictions:

 - geometry-dependent resistance effects
-- boundary-sensitive behavior
+- boundary-dependent behavior
 - stress-related changes
-- thermal response as failed coherence
+- measurable differences in mirrored layouts

-Status: Under audit
+Status: UNDER AUDIT

 ---

-H3.2 Magnetic Fields Are Boundary Shells
+H3.3 Magnetic Fields Are Boundary / Shell Structures

 Claim:
-Magnetic behavior emerges as an oscillating boundary shell around expressed current flow.
+Magnetic behavior may arise from oscillating boundary-shell structure around electrical displacement.

-Possible test targets:
+Possible predictions:

 - shell-like organization
-- geometry dependence
+- strong geometry dependence
+- measurable null behavior in mirrored circuits
-- shielding behavior
+- interaction changes under shielding or boundary changes
-- field behavior around coils, rings, and toroids

-Status: Under audit
+Status: UNDER AUDIT

 ---

-H3.3 Protons Are Stable Knotted Coils
+H3.4 Protons Are Stable Knotted / Coiled Energy Structures

 Claim:
-A proton is a stable coiled wave structure rather than a tiny solid particle.
+The proton may be a stable coiled wave structure rather than a collection of fundamental particle objects.

 Must reproduce:

 - charge
+- spin
+- magnetic moment
 - mass
-- magnetic moment
 - stability
 - scattering data
-- proton radius behavior

-Status: Under audit
+Status: UNDER AUDIT

 ---

-H3.4 Quarks Are Internal Vortices
+H3.5 Quarks Are Internal Vortices

 Claim:
-Quarks are internal vortex modes inside the larger proton knot.
+Quarks may represent internal vortex behavior inside a larger stable proton-like knot.

 Must explain:

 - confinement
 - fractional charge appearance
 - scattering signatures
-- internal mode behavior
+- why isolated quarks are not observed

-Status: Under audit
+Status: UNDER AUDIT

 ---

-H3.5 Gluons Are Boundary Tension
+H3.6 Gluons Are Boundary Tension / Confinement Behavior

 Claim:
-Gluon behavior corresponds to boundary tension inside the proton structure.
+What is modeled as gluon exchange may correspond to boundary-tension behavior inside stable knots.

 Must reproduce:

-- confinement behavior
+- QCD confinement behavior
-- QCD-like binding behavior
+- strong interaction scaling
+- hadron spectra
-- high-energy scattering results
+- scattering results
-- asymptotic freedom behavior, if possible

-Status: Under audit
+Status: UNDER AUDIT

 ---

-H3.6 Charge Is Not Yet Defined

-Claim under investigation:
-Charge may be a stable orientation, phase, boundary condition, or displacement relationship in the medium.

-Problem:
-One-Wave does not yet have a clean derivation of charge.
+H3.7 The 12-1(0)-1-12 Pattern Is a Closure Architecture

+Claim:
+The full One-Wave architecture is better represented as:

+12 - 1(0) - 1 - 12

+where:

+- "0" is the mirror/null gate,
+- "-1" represents void-side trigger or missing pressure,
+- "6" is the minimum transition engine,
+- "12" is the full expressed/compressed closure structure.

-Status: Unresolved core hypothesis
+Status: HYPOTHESIS

+Important correction:
+"-1-6" is an emergence seed, not the complete architecture.

 ---

-Level 4: Unresolved Questions

-These are the major problems that must be solved before One-Wave can become a physical theory.

-U4.1 What Is The Medium?

-Unknown.

-One-Wave assumes a continuous underlying medium or field, but the physical nature of that medium is not yet defined.
+H3.8 The “007” Pattern Is a Symbolic Audit Marker, Not Proof

+The 007 pattern may be useful as a symbolic reminder:

+- 0: null / mirror / origin
+- 0: second side of reflection
+- 7: loop-breaker / transition / escape from closed recursion

-Status: Open
+Status: SYMBOLIC / SPECULATIVE

+Important limit:
+This should not be treated as mathematical proof unless formalized.

 ---

-U4.2 Why These Modes?

-Unknown.

-The theory must explain why observed particles correspond to specific allowed modes and not others.

-Status: Open
+LEVEL 4: CURRENT TEST TARGETS

+These are the next places where the theory must either succeed or fail.

 ---

-U4.3 Why Three Generations?
+T4.1 Null Bridge Circuit Test

+Goal:
+Build a mirrored electrical bridge and test whether balanced geometry produces measurable null behavior beyond ordinary circuit expectations.

+Success condition:

+Differential RMS collapse < 5%

+under controlled mirrored conditions.

+Failure condition:
+No reproducible difference beyond normal electronics.

+Status: READY FOR EXPERIMENT

+---

+T4.2 S³ / Lepton Mass Ratio Audit

+Goal:
+Test whether geometric mode structure can generate lepton mass relationships without inserting the known masses by hand.

+Targets:

+- electron
+- muon
+- tau
+- Koide relation
+- Z3 phase spacing

+Status: ACTIVE MATHEMATICAL AUDIT

+---

+T4.3 Koide Phase Lock Test

+Question:
+Is the Koide phase fixed by:

+- S³ topology,
+- Z3 phase lattice,
+- both,
+- or neither?

+Status: UNRESOLVED

+---

+T4.4 Proton / Neutron Form Factor Tests

+Goal:
+Check whether shell, coil, or knot models can reproduce measured nucleon charge structure.

+Must compare against:

+- proton charge radius
+- neutron electric form factor
+- scattering data

+Status: ACTIVE AUDIT

+---

+LEVEL 5: UNRESOLVED QUESTIONS

+These are not failures.
+They are the honest open problems.

+---

+U5.1 What Is the Medium?

 Unknown.

-One-Wave has possible Z3 and triad clues, but no derivation yet.
+One-Wave currently requires some kind of field, substrate, or medium-like reality.

-Status: Open
+Status: UNRESOLVED

 ---

-U4.4 What Fixes The Koide Phase?
+U5.2 What Is Energy?

+Unknown at the deepest level.

+One-Wave treats energy as displacement, motion, pressure, or excitation of the underlying field, but this is not yet derived.

+Status: UNRESOLVED

+---

+U5.3 What Is Charge?

+Still unresolved.

+Possible directions:

+- boundary orientation
+- phase winding
+- compression/expansion asymmetry
+- topology
+- stable circulation

+Status: UNRESOLVED

+---

+U5.4 Why Three Generations?

 Unknown.

 Possible candidates:

+- Z3 symmetry
+- three-mode closure
-- topology
+- S³ topology
-- Z3 phase lattice
+- phase lattice constraints
-- S³ double-cover behavior
-- shared ground-state closure
-- some combination of the above

-Status: Open
+Status: UNRESOLVED

 ---

-U4.5 What Is Charge?

-Still unresolved.

-A valid theory must derive charge, not rename it.
+U5.5 Why These Specific Masses?

+Unknown.

+This is one of the most important tests.

-Status: Open
+Status: UNRESOLVED

 ---

-U4.6 What Is Mass?

-One-Wave must explain whether mass is:

-- locked resonance
-- trapped curvature
-- boundary pressure
-- resistance to displacement
-- stored mode energy
-- something else

-Status: Open
+LEVEL 6: SPECULATIVE ARCHITECTURE

+These ideas may be useful, but they are not proven.

 ---

-U4.7 How Does One-Wave Recover Known Physics?

-One-Wave must reproduce successful results from:

-- electromagnetism
-- relativity
-- quantum mechanics
-- quantum field theory
-- particle scattering
-- nuclear physics

-Without this, it remains a framework, not a replacement theory.
+S6.1 Compression Space / Expressed Space

-Status: Open
+Status: SPECULATIVE

+Needs mathematical definition.

 ---

-Level 5: Speculative Architecture

-These ideas are allowed in the framework but are not currently proven.

-They must stay labeled as speculative.

-S5.1 Compression Space / Expressed Space

-Idea:
-Reality may involve expressed and compressed aspects of the same wave structure.
+S6.2 M4 as Fundamental Physical Structure

-Status: Speculative
+Status: SPECULATIVE

+Currently more useful as a control/computation architecture than as a proven physics claim.

 ---

-S5.2 12-1(0)-1-12 Universal Topology

-Idea:
-The full One-Wave structure may follow:

-12 - 1(0) - 1 - 12

-where:

-- "-1" is the void-side emergence seed
-- "0" is the mirror gate
-- "6" is the minimum transition engine
-- "12" is the full expressed/compressed architecture

-Status: Speculative until mathematically derived
+S6.3 Consciousness Coupled to Wave Topology

+Status: SPECULATIVE

+No proof currently.

 ---

-S5.3 M4 As A Physical Mirror-Gate Structure

-Idea:
-M4 may describe a real control/translation structure between compression and expression.
+S6.4 Universal Musical Structure

-Status: Speculative
+Status: SPECULATIVE / ANALOGICAL

+Useful for thinking about harmonics and modes.

+Not proof by itself.

 ---

-S5.4 Consciousness Coupled To Wave Topology

-Idea:
-Consciousness may involve wave topology, feedback, or recursive mirror structure.

-Status: Speculative

-Important:
-No current proof.

----

-Strongest Current One-Wave Result
+STRONGEST CURRENT RESULT

-The strongest current result is not a particle claim.
+The strongest current One-Wave result is not a particle claim.

 It is this:

-Geometry can naturally generate discrete mode structures.
+Geometry naturally generates discrete mode structures.

 That survives mathematical scrutiny.

-The remaining challenge is harder:
+The next challenge is harder:

-Can known particle properties be derived from geometry, resonance, and boundary conditions without inserting the answer afterward?
+Can known particle properties be derived from those mode structures quantitatively?

-That is the real test.
+That is the line between an interesting framework and a physical theory.

 ---

-Current Proof Ladder

-Already Safe

-- stable structures exist
-- resonance exists
-- symmetry matters
-- boundaries matter
-- geometry constrains allowed modes
-- continuous fields can produce discrete spectra
-- S³ has ordered mode structure
-- round S³ Dirac ladders exist

-Promising But Not Proven

-- Z3 structure as source of three generations
-- Koide phase from topology or shared ground closure
-- mass as locked resonance
-- charge as boundary/phase orientation
-- proton as knotted coil
-- quarks as internal vortices
-- gluons as boundary tension

-Not Yet Proven

-- One-Wave as a replacement for particle physics
-- the physical identity of the medium
-- derivation of charge
-- derivation of mass
-- derivation of all known particle properties
-- recovery of QED/QCD/relativity in full

----

-Next Proof Target
+NEXT PROOF TARGET

 Primary Objective

-Derive a measurable particle property from geometry and resonance alone.
+Derive a measurable physical property from geometry and resonance alone.

-The result must be predicted before inserting the known answer.

 Possible first targets:

-1. lepton mass ratios
+1. lepton mass ratios,
-2. proton/electron mass ratio
+2. Koide phase,
-3. neutron charge radius
+3. neutron electric form factor,
-4. magnetic moment
+4. proton magnetic moment,
-5. confinement-like behavior
-6. charge sign and magnitude
+5. null-bridge circuit anomaly.

+Success Rule

+A result only counts if it predicts or constrains the answer before the known value is inserted.

+No backfilling.
+No moving goalposts.
+No declaring victory because a metaphor feels cool.

+Human civilization has already suffered enough from vibes wearing lab coats.

 ---

-Rule For Moving Claims Upward

-A claim may move upward only if it satisfies at least one of these:
+CURRENT STATUS SUMMARY

+Observed facts:              solid
+General wave principles:     supported
+S³ spectral structure:        verified mathematically Z3 triad structure:           structurally supported Particle replacement claim:   unproven
+Electrical compression claim: unproven Proton/quark/gluon model:     unproven
+M4 physical ontology:         speculative
+Next required step:           quantitative prediction

+One-Wave remains alive as a framework.

-1. It is already observed in established science.
+It is not proven.
-2. It follows from accepted mathematics.
-3. It survives numerical simulation.
-4. It makes a measurable prediction before fitting.
-5. It reproduces known experimental data with fewer assumptions.

-Until then, it stays where it belongs.

-No cheating.

-No accidental promotion.

-No calling poetry proof.

-Poetry can point.

-Math must carry.
+It is ready for sharper tests.